awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-tag-details.md

 To use Git to view details about tags in a local repo, run one of the following commands:
 + [git tag](#how-to-view-tag-details-git-tag) to view a list of tag names\.
 + [git show](#how-to-view-tag-details-git-show) to view information about a specific tag\.
-+ [git ls\-remote](#how-to-view-tag-details-git-remote) to view information about tags in an AWS CodeCommit repository\.
++ [git ls\-remote](#how-to-view-tag-details-git-remote) to view information about tags in a CodeCommit repository\.

 **Note**
-To ensure that your local repo is updated with all of the tags in the AWS CodeCommit repository, run git fetch followed by git fetch \-\-tags\.
+To ensure that your local repo is updated with all of the tags in the CodeCommit repository, run git fetch followed by git fetch \-\-tags\.

-In the following steps, we assume that you have already connected the local repo to AWS CodeCommit repository\.
+In the following steps, we assume that you have already connected the local repo to a CodeCommit repository\.
 For instructions, see [Connect to a Repository](how-to-connect.md)\.

 ### To view a list of tags in a local repo<a name="how-to-view-tag-details-git-tag"></a>